-- To develop an understanding of the systems of evaluation reporting to children, reporting to parents, standard classroom means of evaluating process, and standardized testing programs. - To develop an understanding of the systems used to monitor instruction.
+- To develop an understanding of the systems used to monitor instruction.
 The type of supervision and the means to evaluate teachers' district and state observation and evaluation forms. - To develop an awareness of alternative programs, their purpose and objectives, their availability, and the process of referrals- children deemed exceptional and a typical and children needing support help of a temporary nature.

-OUALITIES OF EFFECTIVE MENTORS
+QUALITIES OF EFFECTIVE MENTORS

-The criteria for selection of effective mentors may be organized into four general categories: character, professional competence and experience, communication skills, and interpersonal skills.
+The criteria for selecting effective mentors may be organized into four general categories: character, professional competence and experience, communication, and interpersonal skills.
 Together with a willingness to serve and a vote of confidence by colleagues, these characteristics comprise guidelines for selecting mentors.